smoeding/puppet-openssl/REFERENCE.md

 Valid values: DH, EC

-The algorithm to generate parameters for.
+The algorithm to generate the parameters for.

 ##### `bits`

 Valid values: 2048, 4096, 8192

-The number of bits to generate for Diffie-Hellman parameters.
+The number of bits to use for Diffie-Hellman parameters.

 ##### `generator`